-It will take about two hours to complete all three of these tests.
-Review Sections 11, 12, and 13 before taking the skill tests.
-The vehicle you use for the skill tests must match the class of CDL you apply for.
-If you apply for a Class A CDL, bring a Class A vehicle; if you apply for a passenger or a school bus endorsement, bring a bus designed to carry 16 or more persons including the driver or the proper size of school bus.
+Review Sections 11, 12, and 13 before taking the skills tests.
+The vehicle you use must match the class of CDL you apply for.
+If getting a Class A, bring a combination vehicle that meets the requirements for a Class A skills test; if you are getting a passenger endorsement, bring a bus designed to carry 16 or more persons including the driver; if you are getting a school bus endorsement, bring a school bus designed to carry 16 or more persons including the driver.